openmm/openmm/docs-source/usersguide/library.rst

 -----------

-Many units with SI prefixes such as “milligram” (milli) and “kilometer” (kilo) are provided in the simtk.unit module.
+Many units with SI prefixes such as “milligram” (milli) and “kilometer” (kilo) are provided in the openmm.unit module.
 Others can be created by multiplying a prefix symbol by a non-prefixed unit:
 ::

-    from simtk.unit import mega, kelvin
+    from openmm.unit import mega, kelvin
     megakelvin = mega * kelvin
     t = 8.3 * megakelvin